 *To compare apples to apples, this article will focus on similar routes between the two brands.
 First up is the flagship routes of each brand, namely; Original Route (TYW) vs the Party Route (SWC).
-Followed by both companies Athens Route.
+Followed by both Athens Routes.

 Original Route vs Party Route

 TYW – Original Route

 The direction of sailing/travel for the week is: Trogir > Bol > Natural Bay > Hvar > Vis > Trogir.

 There are 10 weeks that this route runs, beginning on the last weekend of May and ending in mid-September.

 Prices for peak summer (July) are considerably more than the end of the season (September), which is to be expected due to the demand.